jonavillegas/TranzactChallenge/README_WEB.md

-# Web Functional Testing Framework using Selenium with Java, Cucumber, and Gherkin
+# WEB CHALLENGE using Selenium with Java, Cucumber, and Gherkin

 This project is a web functional testing framework that utilizes Selenium WebDriver with Java, Cucumber, and Gherkin.